A guy walks into a lawyer’s office and asks, “Can you tell me how much you charge?”

 Mindless Habitual Behavior is the Enemy of Innovation

-How is Preventive Legal Strategy able to offer top-tier legal support without astronomical fees?
-Successful Preventive Legal Strategy practices eliminate billable hours altogether and offer instead a retainer-based, client-facing, value-driven model.
+How is Preventive Law able to offer top-tier legal support without astronomical fees?
+Successful Preventive Law practices eliminate billable hours altogether and offer instead a retainer-based, client-facing, value-driven model.
 Okay, that’s a lot of hyphens, so what does it all mean?

 Once engaged, the preventive lawyer keeps detailed daily time entries for work performed.
 “But I thought you said not to bill clients!” you astutely point out because you’ve been paying attention.
-Here’s where Preventive Legal Strategy departs from its traditional legal counterpart.
+Here’s where Preventive Law departs from its traditional legal counterpart.

-When done properly, Preventive Legal Strategy practices offer accessible, cost-effective access to attorneys on the front end, which in turn can enhance business decision-making while minimizing exposure to catastrophic risks.
+When done properly, Preventive Law practices offer accessible, cost-effective access to attorneys on the front end, which in turn can enhance business decision-making while minimizing exposure to catastrophic risks.
 We know this is a new option for some and would enjoy helping you better understand its benefits.
-We've found that companies are better off paying for quality legal counsel instead of mahogany, brass and marble.
-If you have any questions about Preventive Legal Strategy, please reach out.
-As always, we’re here to help.
+We’ve found that companies are better off paying for quality legal counsel instead of mahogany, brass and marble.